PORRIDGE-ZOU/motionity-lygen/README.md

 Found Problems and TODOs:

-- [ ] When the size is 2k and you add a new text to the default position, the old text will be shifted to the "central" position of the ORIGINAL SIZE
+- [🟨] When the size is 2k and you add a new text to the default position, the old text will shift to another position
+- [🟨] When the size is 2k and you add a new text to the default position, it will shift to another position immediately
 - [ ] Deleting an object can sometimes cause problems
-- [ ] Scaling logic is incorrect (fixed, not implemented)
+- [✅] Scaling logic is incorrect (fixed, not implemented)
 - [ ] Cannot add animation presets to an existing text
 - [ ] No camera controller
 - [ ] No group alignment

+🟨 = workaround, ✅ = fixed

 # Motionity